Ocean's Eleven: Home media

 Ocean's Eleven was released on VHS and DVD on May 7, 2002.

 Sequels

 Soderbergh directed two sequels, Ocean's Twelve in 2004 and Ocean's Thirteen in 2007, which make up the Ocean's Trilogy.

-A new Ocean's film with an all-female cast led by Sandra Bullock, titled Ocean's 8, was released June 8, 2018.
+Ocean's 8, with an all-female cast led by Sandra Bullock, was released June 8, 2018.
 It was conceived by producer Jerry Weintraub, Soderbergh and Clooney.
 Olivia Milch and Gary Ross were writer of the screenplay, and director respectively.
 Cate Blanchett, Helena Bonham Carter, Anne Hathaway, Sarah Paulson, Rihanna, Mindy Kaling and Awkwafina made up the ensemble cast.

 Other adaptations

 Takarazuka Revue adapted the movie as a musical in 2011–2012 in Japan (Takarazuka Grand Theater; Tokyo Takarazuka Theater).
 The production was performed by Star Troupe and the cast included Reon Yuzuki as Danny Ocean, Nene Yumesaki as Tess Ocean and Shio Suzumi as Rusty Ryan.

 The 2014 Bollywood film Happy New Year draws heavily on the plot of Ocean's Eleven, with Shah Rukh Khan starring as the protagonist.